 Cost of Education

-Be sure to check with your programme for the exact amount you will be required to pay!
+Be sure to check with your program for the exact amount you will be required to pay!

 Public and National Universities